henrichg/PhoneProfilesPlus/README.md

 ---

+__What is PhoneProfilesPlus:__

-__Android application - manually and by event triggered change of device settings like ringer mode, sounds, Wifi, Bluetooth, launcher wallpaper, ...__
+Android application - manually and by event triggered change of device settings like ringer mode, sounds, Wifi, Bluetooth, launcher wallpaper, ...

-__This application is for configuration of device for life situations (at home, at work, in car, sleep, outside, ...) using Profiles.__
+This application is for configuration of device for life situations (at home, at work, in car, sleep, outside, ...) using Profiles.

-__In it is also possibility to automatically activate Profiles by Events.__
+In it is also possibility to automatically activate Profiles by Events.

 [Privacy Policy](https://henrichg.github.io/PhoneProfilesPlus/privacy_policy.html)